-In the end, wearing something fun, having your own way around the festival and meeting people in a positive context: while smiling, being interested, and polite, in addition to a helpful attitude, will increase your chances of having a great time on your own and making new friends along the way.
+In the end, wearing something fun (like this unique men’s body shirt), will definitely get some attention from people around you.
+And having your own way around the festival and meeting people in a positive context: while smiling, being interested, and polite, in addition to a helpful attitude, will increase your chances of having a great time on your own and making new friends along the way.

 You will definitely feel the music much more on your own than within a group and you will get to be immersed fully in the whole experience.

 The key here is to stay positive, to let yourself go and enjoy whatever the festival experience brings to you.

 If you’re having a blast, odds are that others will want to have a blast with you too and you’ll be coming back home with so many great new stories to tell everyone and memories to keep for life.
 So embrace the freedom and take the risk, if you still call it that after reading all of the above.